roadhouse/dotfiles/README.md

 - **Operating System**: Ubuntu 24.04 (primary target) or other Debian-based distributions
 - **Python**: 3.10 or newer
 - **Ansible**: 2.15 or newer
+- **Nerd Font**: For proper icon display in task names and documentation

 ### For Development and Testing
 - **Docker**: 24.0 or newer (required for Molecule tests)